lighthouse-labs/gitbook-node-chat-tutorial/content/part2/socket.io.md

 ## Step 4

-Open `app.js`, our client-side JS code file and let's add some code to send and receive messages from the browser.
+Open **app.js**, our client-side JS code file, and let's add some code to send and receive messages from the browser.

 Add the following code to the very top of the file.